Juicy Lucy Burger Party & Recipe

-And amidst all this loveliness, someone told us we needed to try a Juicy Lucy, or Jucy Lucy, depending on who is serving it.
+And amidst all this loveliness, someone told us we needed to try Juicy Lucy Burgers, or Jucy Lucy Burgers, or Juicy Cheddar stuffed burgers, depending on who is serving it.
 “A what?!?” was our immediate reaction.

 These are only one of the most amazing ways to have a burger.
 So this grilling season, the reminiscence of the Juicy Lucy has sprung to mind and we’ve gotten wiser in our old age.
 Juicy Lucy’s are now blessing our grills and finding their way to our friends and families buns.